diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image28.PNG)

 3. To configure the artifact source, Click **+ Add artifact**.
-Here, link this new release definition to the build that you defined in the previous step.
-After that, the *azure-vote-all-in-one-redis.yml* file is available in the release process.
+Link this new release definition to the build that you defined in the previous step.
+After that, the *azure-vote-all-in-one-redis.yml* file will be available in the release process.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image29.PNG)